spatialos/UnrealGDK/SpatialGDK/Documentation/content/generating-a-snapshot.md

 If you want your snapshots to be exported to a different path you can specify the output path and file name of the snapshot using the [GDK toolbar settings]({{urlRoot}}/content/toolbars.md).

 ## When to generate a snapshot
-You need to regenerate a snapshot when:
+You need to regenerate a snapshot when you have:

 * Generating [schema]({{urlRoot}}/content/schema) for a new class.
 * Modifying replicated properties or RPC signatures for any class whose schema was previously generated.